Clarkson University – Great Lakes Fish Monitoring and Surveillance Program (GLFMSP) FY2021-2025 ($5.9 million)

 Funding Opportunity Number: EPA-R5-GL2020-FMSP

-This Request for Applications (RFA) solicits applications from eligible entities for a cooperative agreement to be awarded pursuant to the Great Lakes Restoration Initiative Action Plan III.
+This Request for Applications (RFA) solicited applications from eligible entities for a cooperative agreement to be awarded pursuant to the Great Lakes Restoration Initiative Action Plan III.

-EPA is seeking applications for a project to monitor the temporal trends of persistent, bioaccumulative, and toxic chemicals in fish in the Great Lakes.
+EPA sought applications for a project to monitor the temporal trends of persistent, bioaccumulative, and toxic chemicals in fish in the Great Lakes.

 The Great Lakes Fish Monitoring and Surveillance Program (GLFMSP) monitors legacy contaminants and conducts surveillance for contaminants of emerging concern in top predator fish within open lake sampling locations in each of the Great Lakes.
 These are the two components of the GLFMSP:

 - Sample Analysis – Applicants are expected to analyze all collected composite and individual fish samples for all contaminants on the GLFMSP analyte list: